-David deSilva suggested the story of Judith be read through the lens of honor and shame.
+David deSilva suggested Judith should be read through the lens of honor and shame.
 Moral obligations toward God, kin, and nation differed from moral obligations to outsides (“Judith the Heroine?,” p.
 56).
 A lie told in order to protect the honor of one’s family or one’s nation was an “honorable means” according to deSilva.
 He illustrates this with several stories from the Hebrew Bible in which zeal for defending the family or the nation includes lies and violence.
 He mentions Simeon and Levi’s defense of their sister Dinah (Gen 34) and Jael’s breech of hospitality when she killed Sisera (Judges 4-5).
 Although Simeon and Levi are not praised in Genesis, the Second Temple period book Testament of Levi describes Levi’s perpetual priesthood as a reward for his zeal for keeping Israel pure.
 In deSilva’s view, Holofernes is a threat to the honor of Israel, so the use of lies and violence to meet that challenge is acceptable and honorable.
 God’s honor is at stake, so Judith’s actions as she defends God’s honor are acceptable.
 Still, for many modern readers Judith’s use of her sexuality to seduce the general seems offensive.
 This this, as deSilva suggests, a case of “all’s fair in love and war”?

 Geoffrey Miller suggest Judith is depicted similar to Israel’s Divine Warrior, God rising up to rescue his people in the day of distress.
 The writer of Judith did not intend for Judith to be an example for people to follow.
 (I would add here, this is unlike Daniel, who is presented in the first part of Daniel as model for resisting the empire.)
 For Miller, Judith’s behavior is difficult to justify (p.
 232) and any attempt to do so falls short.
 Miller therefore argues Judith’s words are similar to divine utterance and her character is designed to evoke divine warrior theme from the Hebrew Bible.